 Cancer screening detects the presence of precancerous and cancerous changes before you develop symptoms.
 When you get routine cancer screening, your doctor can identify these changes at the earliest possible stage.
 Early detection makes it possible to provide life-saving treatment.

-The doctors at Garden OB/GYN specialize in knowing when to screen for all types of gynecologic cancers.
+The doctors at Garden OB/GYN in NYC, Queens, and Long Island specialize in knowing when to screen for all types of gynecologic cancers.
 They also have the expertise to detect cancers at an early stage even when standard screening recommendations don’t exist.

-How Often Should I Get Screened for Cancer?
+How Often Should I Get a Transvaginal Ultrasound screening?

 Standard screening recommendations state the age at which you should get your first screening and how often you should get tested.
 However, it’s more important to get a personal screening recommendation.